Master of Science in Nursing (M.S.N.)

 - 2

-NRHL 5505 Healthcare Policy and Advocacy may be waived for credit if equivalent BSN undergraduate coursework in NRHL 4375 Healthcare Policy, Regulation and Advocacy was satisfactorily completed with a final grade of “B” or better.
+NRHL 7722 Advocacy and Accountability for Person-Centered Care may be awarded proficiency credit if equivalent MSN graduate coursework in NRHL 5722 Promoting Accountability for Person-Centered Care was satisfactorily completed with a final grade of “B” or better.

 Certificate Curriculum